Updated: June 27, 2023

 Personally, going to the cinemas has been my way to unwind after a busy schedule.
 For a few hours, I escape reality and immerse myself in another world.
 I guess there’s really truth to the saying, “Relax.
 See a movie.”

 My habit of regularly watching movies started when I was in college.
 I lived in a dormitory just a few steps away from the university cinema, the UP Film Center.
-There was no more need to go out of the campus and visit the malls.
-Everyday, there’s a new film showing in that place – from the most recent box office hits, to film classics which you thought you’d never see and the most sought after uncut versions of controversial films.
-No wonder I turned into the movie buff that I am today.
+So there was no need to go out of the campus and visit the mall.

 Through the years, the costs of going to the movies had significantly risen.
 That’s why I make sure that I plan my expenses, so that I would always have budget to go to the cinemas.

 Read the critics and solicit movie reviews from friends.